Wharton Beach

-Wharton beach is a beautiful beach, east of Esperance, on the south coast of Western Australia.
+Wharton beach is a beautiful beach, near Esperance, on the south coast of Western Australia.

 The beautiful turquoise water is crystal clear and the shoreline stretches for miles with fine bright white sand which is soft and actually squeaks when you walk on it.